letorbi/synoindexwatcher/README.md

 python -m synoindexwatcher --generate-config | sudo tee /usr/local/etc/synoindexwatcher.conf
 ```

-The generated file is splittet into several sections: The section `[DEFAULT]` may contain default-values for some [command-line arguments](#command-line-arguments), while each of the other sections (e.g. `[/volume1/music]`) represents a path that shall be watched.
-The path-sections contain no values so far.
+The generated file is splittet into several sections: The section `[DEFAULT]` may contain default-values for some [command-line arguments](#command-line-arguments), while each of the other sections (e.g. `[/volume1/music]`) represents a directory that shall be watched.
+The directory-sections contain no values so far.

 You have to explicitly tell Synoindex Watcher to use a configuration-file by calling it like this: